 Living in Cameroon, Tanzania, Kenya, The US, UK, Netherlands, and Ghana has informed her diverse approach to artistic experimentation.
 Her passion for art was born out of her heritage: landscapes, sounds, and spirited cultures of Home.
 She commends the ongoing cultural renaissance in Africa and the Diaspora.
-Many of her works showcase these visual cultures and aim to cultivate discourse about panafricanism and afrofuturism.
+Many of her works showcase these visual cultures and aim to cultivate discourse about panafricanism and afrofuturism through a magical realist lens.
 Other subjects celebrate the resilience of women of color as healers, warriors, and creators.
 They strive to create and capture an alignment between the past, present, and future.

 She currently works in content production and creative strategy in West Africa, most recently at an international art fair in Lagos, Nigeria and a creative agency in Accra, Ghana.